DataHealth-Lab/groupwebsite_develop/content/authors/otavioranzani/_index.md

 ---
 # Display name
-title: Otavio Ranzani
+title: Ranzani OT

-# Full Name (for SEO)
-first_name: Otavio
-last_name: Ranzani

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: Group Leader